-AD primarily affects children in urban areas or developed countries, and prevalence has increased over the last 30 yr; up to 20% of children and 1 to 3% of adults in developed countries are affected.
+Atopic dermatitis primarily affects children in urban areas or developed countries, and prevalence has increased over the last 30 years; up to 20% of children and 1 to 3% of adults in developed countries are affected.
 Most people with the disorder develop it before age 5, many of them before age 1.
-The unproven hygiene hypothesis is that decreased early childhood exposure to infectious agents (ie, because of more rigorous hygiene regimens at home) may increase the development of allergic reactions to environmental allergens and autoimmunity to self-proteins.
-Many patients or family members who have AD also have asthma or allergic rhinitis.
+The unproven hygiene hypothesis is that decreased early childhood exposure to infectious agents (ie, because of more rigorous hygiene regimens at home) may increase the development of atopic disorders and autoimmunity to self-proteins; many patients or family members who have atopic dermatitis also have asthma or allergic rhinitis.

-Manifestations of intrinsic and extrinsic AD are similar.
-AD usually appears in infancy, typically by 3 mo.
+Atopic dermatitis usually appears in infancy, typically by 3 months.

-Eczema herpeticum (Kaposi varicelliform eruption) is a diffuse herpes simplex infection occurring in patients with AD.
+Eczema herpeticum (also called Kaposi varicelliform eruption) is a diffuse Herpes Simplex Virus (HSV) Infections occurring in patients with atopic dermatitis (AD).
 It manifests as grouped vesicles in areas of active or recent dermatitis, although normal skin can be involved.
 High fever and adenopathy may develop after several days.
 Occasionally, this infection can become systemic, which may be fatal.
 Sometimes the eye is involved, causing a painful corneal lesion.

 Patients with long-standing AD may develop cataracts in their 20s or 30s.

 Frequent use of topical products exposes patients to many potential allergens, and contact dermatitis caused by these products may aggravate and complicate AD, as may the generally dry skin that is common among these patients.

 Diagnosis of atopic dermatitis is clinical.
 See table: Diagnostic Clinical Features in Atopic Dermatitis* for the modified clinically relevant diagnostic criteria proposed by the American Academy of Dermatology in 2003.